 Right to correct

-The right to obtain from us, without undue delay, the rectification of inaccurate or incomplete personal information we hold concerning them.
+The right to obtain from us the rectification of inaccurate or incomplete personal information we hold concerning them.

 Right to erase

-The right to ask us to erase their personal information without undue delay.
+The right to ask us to erase their personal information in certain circumstances.

 Right to restriction of processing